 What Kinds of Health Insurance Plans Are Available Through the ACA Marketplace?

 Plans are categorized in four tiers: bronze, silver, gold, and platinum.
-They cover about 60%, 70%, 80%, and 90% of your health-care costs, with higher premiums attached to the greater percentages.
+They cover about 60%, 70%, 80%, and 90% of your health-care costs, respectively (which, of course, means you would pay 40%, 30%, 20%, and 10% of the costs), with higher premiums attached to the greater percentages.

 Catastrophic plans that cover less than 60% of costs have the cheapest premiums of all, but they are available only if you’re under 30 years old or can qualify for a hardship exemption that waives the fee for going uninsured.